phobost/SWE-Shopping-App/docs/proposal/proposal.typ

 #pagebreak()
 = Group Familiarity With Technologies

-Sqlite is somewhat unfamiliar for members of the group, but since it supports the majority of the SQL standard previous skills working with MySQL are largely transferrable to working with Sqlite.
+Sqlite is somewhat unfamiliar for members of the group, but since it supports the majority of the SQL standard previous skills working with MySQL are largely transferable to working with Sqlite.

 Everyone in the group has had some prior experience with Python, varying from using it once or twice in courses to using it as part of prior jobs to accomplish business goals.
 Only two of our group members have created HTTP APIs before in any language and thus FastAPI is somewhat unfamiliar to this group.
 Despite that, we believe that the documentation and industry usage of the framework will provide plenty of examples and other resources to support our usage of the framework.